 - Transverse waves: The particles oscillate perpendicular to the direction of travel of the wave.
 Transverse waves have troughs and crests which alternate.

 - Plane waves are one-dimensional waves.
-They travel only in one direction.
+They travel only in 1 direction.

 - Surface waves are two-dimensional waves.
-Their propagation possibility is an expanding surface.
+They propagate in an expanding surface.

 - Sky waves are three-dimensional waves.
-Their travel possibility takes the form of an expanding sphere.
+They propagate in the form of an expanding sphere.

-The velocity of wave propagation is equal to the product of its frequency f, with which each particle of the wave oscillates, and its wavelength λ:
+The velocity of wave propagation c is equal to the product of its frequency f with which each particle of the wave oscillates, and its wavelength λ:

 Elastic transverse wave in solids:

-If two waves superpose and coincide in amplitude, frequency and wavelength, but run in opposite direction, a so-called standing wave occurs.
+If 2 waves superpose and coincide in amplitude, frequency, and wavelength, but run in the opposite direction, a so-called standing wave occurs.
 In a standing wave, the spatial image does not travel any further.
-Locations at which the amplitude is maximum (antinodes) and locations with amplitude minimum or equal to zero (nodes) remain in a constant position.
+Locations at which the amplitude is maximum (antinodes) and locations at which amplitude is minimum or equal to 0 (nodes) remain in a constant position.

 Standing waves can occur with the reflection on a thinner or a denser medium.
 A standing wave occurs most frequently when a plane wave superposes with itself after a reflection.

-When a wave strikes the boundary of its medium onto another medium, it is completely or partially reflected.
+When a wave strikes the boundary of its medium onto another medium, it is entirely or partially reflected.
 This process is called reflection.
 The law of reflection is as follows:

 angle of incidence = angle of reflection

-A further change in the propagation velocity of the wave can be found at the edge of an obstacle, such as a slit.
+Further change in the propagation velocity of the wave can be found at the edge of an obstacle, such as a slit.
 The obstacle does not cast sharp shadows.
-The phenomenon of diffraction can be explained by the Huygens’ principle.
+The Huygens’ principle can explain the phenomenon of diffraction.

-The electromagnetic wave is caused by the oscillation of electric and magnetic fields, which are coupled together.
+The electromagnetic wave is caused by the oscillation of electric and magnetic fields coupled together.
 They are dependent on the frequency.

 Electromagnetic waves can propagate both in free space and in a vacuum.
 They do not need a carrier medium.
-In a vacuum, these waves propagate with the speed of light, which, according to current measurements, is c = (299792.5 + / – 0.9) km/s.
+In the vacuum, these waves propagate with the speed of light.
+The speed of light in a vacuum is according to current measurements c = (299,792.5 +/- 0.9) km/s.

-Outside the violet range of the visible color spectrum is the ultraviolet color range.
-The irritation and tanning of the skin under the sun is due to the ultraviolet light component.
-Mercury vapor lamps, which are used as artificial tanning lamps, also send out ultraviolet light.
+The ultraviolet color range lies outside the violet range of the visible color spectrum.
+The irritation and tanning of the skin under the sun are due to the ultraviolet light component.
+Mercury vapor lamps that are used as artificial tanning lamps also send out ultraviolet light.

 The different impressions of color are projected to our eye by different frequencies of the visible spectrum:

-Apart from the nuclear components—protons and neurons—today more than 200 other elementary particles are known.
-A lot of them are the result of the interactions between the terrestrial atmosphere and cosmic radiation, or are the product of nuclear disintegrations supported by particle accelerators.
+Apart from the nuclear components—protons, neutrons, and electrons—today, more than 200 other elementary particles are known.
+A lot of them are the result of the interactions between the terrestrial atmosphere and cosmic radiation or the product of nuclear disintegrations supported by particle accelerators.
 The elementary particles are classified into the following groups: